Practical tradeoffs between memory, compute, and performance in learned optimizers: Optimizers

 \textbf{Hyperparameter controllers:} Optimizing the hyperparameters of a hand-designed optimizer over a broad set of tasks may limit the performance within each specific task.
 These hand-designed optimizers can be augmented with a meta-learned controller, often parameterized as a neural network, that modulates the hyperparameters of the optimizer over the course of training to yield better performance in each particular problem~\citep{daniel2016learning, hansen2016using, xu2017reinforcement, xu2019learning, almeida2021generalizable}.
 This controller takes in summary statistics (e.g. gradient norms, loss values), and can either globally assign identical hyperparameters to all layers, or operate per-layer.
 One benefit of hyperparameter controllers is that their per-parameter compute overhead is small, as the majority of the computation only needs to be performed once per tensor, or per network rather than scaling with the number of parameters.

 We introduce a novel hyperparameter controller architecture which we refer to as \textbf{nn\_adam}.
 This architecture consists of an LSTM-based~\citep{hochreiter1997long} hyperparameter controller, operating on features derived from each tensor independently, and outputting Adam hyperparameters consisting of a per-tensor learning rate, $\beta_1$, $\beta_2$, and $\epsilon$.
 For features, this model uses normalized values derived from the first moment of gradients, the second moment, and the tensor shape.
-We refer to this optimizer as nn\_adam.
 See Appendix~\ref{app:nn_adam_arch} for details.

 \textbf{Per-parameter learned optimizers:} Per-parameter learned optimizers \citep{andrychowicz2016learning} learn a function, often parameterized by a neural network, which is applied to each parameter independently, though sometimes with normalization performed across parameters in a tensor~\citep{metz2019understanding}.